DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/1 Configuration/hideEvent/hideEvent.md

 ---
 ---
 ##### shortDescription
-Specifies options of popover hiding.
+Specifies properties of popover hiding.

 ---
 If you assign only a string that specifies event names on which the UI component is hidden, the UI component will not apply any delay.